genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 which is a much simpler way to write it.

-**Optional Homework**: write out the matrices multiplication and convince yourself that this is the case.
+[CHECK] **Optional Homework**: write out the matrices multiplication and convince yourself that this is the case.

-The least squares equation becomes simpler as well as it is the following cross-product:
+The least squares equation becomes simpler as well since it is the following cross-product:

 {$$}
 (\mathbf{Y}-\mathbf{X}\boldsymbol{\beta})^\top